 Azimo is a convenient and simple online money transfer service provider.
 It is powered by a sleek website and intuitively designed mobile applications to give its customers the freedom to send to 200+ countries around the world.
-Its transfers are quick and low-cost especially when sending money to African countries.
+Its transfers are quick and low-cost especially when sending money to South Africa, Nigeria and other African countries.

 Customers who have used Azimo have praised it for the flexibility in payment methods from credit cards to debit cards to bank transfers.
 Also, the fact that you can send as little as $1 through the platform makes it easier for customers sending small amounts of money regularly to support their families back home.
 Apart from online money transfer services, Azimo also allows users to send talk time to their families and friends.

-Customer support is a very critical ingredient in any international money transfer service.
-Therefore, the lack of phone support on Azimo and the limited availability of online customer service (Monday - Friday 9:00 - 18:00 UK time) makes it a little harder for customers to get help when they need it the most.
+Customer support is a very critical ingredient in making an international money transfer.
+Therefore, the lack of phone support on Azimo and the limited availability of online customer service (Monday – Friday 9:00 – 18:00 UK time) makes it a little harder for customers to get help when they need it the most.

 Considering the target market, Azimo has tried to regulate the costs of its transfers by modelling different fee structures and exchange rate margins depending on the countries to which customers are transferring money.